synacktiv/bip/README.rst

       -h, --help   show this help message and exit --dest DEST  Destination folder where to install Bip

-This installer do not insall any plugins by default, but simply the core of Bip.
+This installer does not install any plugins by default, but simply the core of Bip.
 By default the destination folder is the one use by IDA locally (``%APPDATA%\Hex-Rays\IDA Pro\`` for Windows and ``$HOME/.idapro`` for Linux and MacOSX).